Luc Alphand

-Luc Alphand (born 6 August 1965) is a former World Cup alpine ski racer from France.
+Luc Aimé Alphand (born 6 August 1965) is a former World Cup alpine ski racer from France.
 He specialized in the speed events and later became a race car driver.

 Ski racing

 Born in Briançon (Hautes-Alpes), Alphand was world junior champion in 1983 and made his World Cup debut in 1984.
-It took a decade for him to make his breakthrough winning his first world cup at Kitzbühel 1995, and going on to take the overall downhill title 3 years in a row.
-In 1997 he won the World Cup overall title by collecting points only in the two speed disciplines, downhill and super G – a unique achievement in World Cup history.
-For this accomplishment he was voted L'Equipe Champion of Champions in 1997.
-The previous year he won a bronze medal at the 1996 World Championships at Sierra Nevada, Spain.
+It took a decade for him to make his breakthrough winning his first world cup at Kitzbühel 1995, and going on to take the overall downhill title three years in a row.
+In 1997, he won the World Cup overall title by collecting points only in the two speed disciplines, downhill and super G – a unique achievement in World Cup history.
+For this accomplishment, he was voted L'Equipe Champion of Champions in 1997.
+The previous year, he won a bronze medal at the 1996 World Championships at Sierra Nevada, Spain.

-In the village of Chantemerle (which neighbours his home town of Briançon in the Serre-Chevalier region) an expert ski run has been named in his honour.
+In the village of Chantemerle (which neighbours his home town of Briançon in the Serre-Chevalier region), an expert ski run has been named in his honour.

 His daughter, Estelle Alphand, represents Sweden in FIS Alpine Ski World Cup.
+His son Nils Alphand skied for France at the 2026 Olympics.